Verdansk

 "Verdansk" is a song by British rapper Dave, released on 23 July 2021 by Dave and Neighbourhood Recordings as the second single from Dave's second studio album, We're All Alone in This Together (2021).
 "Verdansk" was written by Dave and the song's producer Kyle Evans.

 Composition and lyrics

-On "Verdansk", "there are tiny race-related details" as Dave "uses a 'white man’s face' to book an Airbnb".
-The track is extremely braggadocious as in a 30 second stretch, "flexes his car collection, makes fatalistic references to Call Of Duty: Warzone and laconically condemns Airbnb’s corporate racism".
-It's noted that the track "kicks the album off with Brick Lane wisecracks".
+On the "braggadocious" track, Dave includes "race-related details" as he raps about using a "'white man’s face' to book an Airbnb", and "flexes his car collection, makes fatalistic references to Call Of Duty: Warzone and laconically condemns Airbnb’s corporate racism".
+It was also noted that the track "kicks the album off with Brick Lane wisecracks".

 Music video

 The music video was released alongside an extra verse titling the track, "Verdansk (Survival Mode)" on September 8, 2021, directed by Nathan James Tettey and Dave himself.
 The video is "dominated by the theme of war to coincide with Dave’s militant approach on the track".